FabrizioBrancati/SwiftyBot/README.md

 - Create a Telegram bot with [BotFather](https://telegram.me/botfather)
 - Use Supervisor to ensure your bot is always running

-#### Swift & Vapor newbie
-To see how to install and make the bot working, check _[How to create a Telegram bot with Swift using Vapor on Ubuntu / macOS](https://www.fabriziobrancati.com/SwiftyBot)_ blog post.
+If you need more help through this steps you can check _[How to create a Telegram bot with Swift using Vapor on Ubuntu / macOS](https://www.fabriziobrancati.com/SwiftyBot)_ blog post.

 Documentation
 =============
-Every line of [main.swift](https://github.com/FabrizioBrancati/SwiftyBot/blob/master/Sources/SwiftyBot/main.swift) and [String+BFKit.swift](https://github.com/FabrizioBrancati/SwiftyBot/blob/master/Sources/SwiftyBot/String+BFKit.swift) file is commented.
+Every line of [main.swift](https://github.com/FabrizioBrancati/SwiftyBot/blob/master/Sources/SwiftyBot/main.swift) file is commented.<br>
+If you need Vapor documentation you can find it [here](https://vapor.github.io/documentation/).

 Changelog
 =========
-To see what has changed in recent version of SwiftyBot, see the **[CHANGELOG](https://github.com/FabrizioBrancati/SwiftyBot/blob/master/CHANGELOG.md)**.
+To see what has changed in recent version of SwiftyBot, see the **[CHANGELOG.md](https://github.com/FabrizioBrancati/SwiftyBot/blob/master/CHANGELOG.md)** file.

 Demo
 ====